pantheon-systems/documentation/style-guide.md

 ### Videos

-Videos enable visual learners to get information in a way that works for them (vs. content only).

-Best practices for using video in web-based help documentation:

 * Use video sparingly, and only for more complex tasks.

 * Videos must be hosted on YouTube.

 * Videos should be as short as possible, typically no more than 30 seconds.

-* By default, videos should display in a paused state until the user clicks  it.
-Display a prominent play button to direct user attention to the Play option.

-* Video should be embedded within the page rather than opening in a new window.
+* Embed videos with an iframe: `<iframe allowfullscreen="" frameborder="0" height="315" src="//www.youtube.com/embed/UZgMQ7DIxo8" width="560"></iframe>` will yeild <iframe allowfullscreen="" frameborder="0" height="315" src="//www.youtube.com/embed/UZgMQ7DIxo8" width="560"></iframe>.

 ### Code Snippets

-Any bits of code should be wrapped in `code `tags.
-Any standalone code blocks should be wrapped in `pre` tags.
+Any bits of code should be wrapped in backticks. `` Any standalone code blocks should use [backtick code fencing](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks "Markdown extra fenced code blocks.

 ### Links

-Links should be displayed in blue, with no additional formatting.
 Only link the title of the article or name of a site, not the entire leading sentence or any ending punctuation.
-For more information, see [Cross-Referencing Documents](#bookmark=id.r632os5owzq1).
+For example: `[Guide Title](/guide/guid-title "Pantheon's Guide to doing something somewhere")` will yeild [Guide Title](/guide/guid-title "Pantheon's Guide to doing something somewhere").

 ### Anchor Tags